 The Medical Model of Disability

 This is the most mainstream model of disability and the one you’re most likely to have seen before.
 One participant in the Twitter discussion shared this definition of disability that pretty well sums up the nicest version of the medical model you are ever likely to see:It’s sweet of them to put the word normal in quotes.
 Even with that nod, the medical model is basically saying that disability is entirely contained in the person identified as disabled.
 It’s all on you if you have impairments that restrict you.
 If you’re lucky, people will have a little decency and put some ramps in front of government buildings or braille placards on elevators, but mostly you just have to accept that you’re not normal and be grateful for what crumbs people toss your way.
 After all, you can’t expect everyone to go to the trouble and expense of making special accommodations just for you, right?
 Where would we be if we had to accommodate everyone’s impairments?
+Implementing simple solutions like ADA Signs could be enough to help people with disabilities feel included and valued while on the premises of a business or organization.

 That’s the medical model and that’s why so many disabled people reject that definition of disability.
 But it’s still a really popular definition.
 And, as the person who shared the image pointed out, by this definition, autism is quite clearly a disability.
 Something like 99.9% of the Autistics you will meet have at least one of some kind of sensory issue that makes life difficult if/when they encounter sensory assaults (or situations in which they require extra sensory stimulation in order to stay regulated.)
 By definition, we are developmentally disabled, whether you use the medical model’s terminology (developmental delay) or recognize our development as being on a different trajectory from the mainstream.
 It’s pretty clear that, within the medical model we are disabled.